10 Habits to Keep You Out of Trouble

-3) Breakfast like a king, lunch like a prince, eat dinner like a pauper
+3. Have breakfast like a king, do lunch like a prince, and eat dinner like a pauper.

 As I wrote about in my post Confessions of a Reformed Night Owl , I have finally cured myself of my lifelong habit of going to bed late.
-Most of us find it very hard to find time in our crazy busy days to do the important things that don't have deadlines (e.g. taking steps toward a dream, writing that book that's inside you, yoga or other exercise, spiritual time and reflection), and once the day is over we're tired and it's too late.
+Most of us find it very hard to find time in our crazy busy days to do the important things that don't have deadlines (e.g. taking steps toward a dream, writing that book that's inside you, doing yoga or another exercise, taking time for spirituality and reflection).
+Once the day is over, we're tired and it's too late.
 Even if you go to bed and get up just an hour earlier, you'll be amazed by the satisfaction you get from maximizing the gift of early morning time.

 Because I'm obsessed with figuring out what creates true happiness and contentment, I'm always asking myself and observing what makes me happiest.
 Research consistently points to our relationships as a prime source of happiness and health.
 This year, hands down, my best times have been with family, particularly my sisters and my gorgeous nephews.